mwatkins1970/SpellGPT/README.md

 SpellGPT is an experimental tool to explore GPT-3's "miraculous" ability not only to spell its own token strings (it being a "character blind" model - see https://arxiv.org/pdf/2212.10562.pdf) but also to use spelling as a means to produce novel outputs triggered by various "glitch tokens" (" SolidGoldMagikarp", et al.).

 This tool currently consists of a single python script, spellGPT.py.
-Apologies for the terrible code (all the unnecessary global variables, etc).
-I realise it's a mess, but I'm just getting back into programming after many years away from it.
+Apologies for the terrible code (all of my unnecessary global variables, etc).
+I realise it's a mess, but I'm just getting back into programming after many years away from it and have never built a GUI before.
 Bear with me.

 Launching the script should open a settings window where you'll need to enter you OpenAI API security key.
 You also need to enter: